Dre Campbell Farm

 Using coffee grounds to control flea beetles in the garden is a popular home remedy among gardeners.
 It will repel these pests, as they hate the smell.

 However, be careful with which plants you put coffee grounds around.
-While coffee grounds are a great natural fertilizer, uncomposted coffee grounds can adversely affect some plants.
+While coffee grounds are a great natural fertilizer for some plants, they may harm other plants.

 9. Diatomaceous Earth